DramisInfo/kube-lab/README.md

    - ✅ Created placeholder netboot files to ensure system can start
    - ✅ Set up the TFTP boot environment with proper menu entries
    - ✅ Configured preseed files for automated Ubuntu installation
+   - ✅ Created test script for validating PXE boot using VirtualBox
    - Need to test the complete PXE boot process with a client machine

 4. **Network Configuration Fine-tuning**